absherfi/B211_Assignment_1/README.md

 Next, I was tasked with creating a Seller class.
 The attributes in this class are name, rating, and the inventory.
 The 2 methods in this class are 'Buy' and 'Sell'.
 The 'Buy' method takes a car that is not currently in the inventory as the input and adds that car to the Seller's inventory.
 The 'Sell' method takes a car in the Seller's inventory as the input and removes it from the inventory.

+After the 2 classes were created, I imported the csv file to create a virtual database of Sellers and their Cars.

-The first parameter I added was to the '__init__' method of the 'Car' class.
-This allows for better error handling if there is no data in either the accident_or_damage or price attribute.
+I included default values to the '__init__' method of the 'Car' class for the attributes 'accident_or_damage' and 'price'.
+The addition of default values allows for better error handling if there is no data in either the accident_or_damage or price attribute.